duoduoeeee/bilibili-embed/README.md

 - [ ] Fix Bugs
 - [x] Add some more info to cards, like authorized account, gender and grade information, etc. to fully populate the cards.
 - [ ] Add preview below the input bar just like twitter does
+- [ ] Add more info to bangumi cards
+- [ ] Let words on cards support truncating and line-breaking